smaurice101/readthedocs/docs/source/rtms.rst

    This capability is implemented in :ref:`STEP 4c: Preprocesing 3 Data: tml-system-step-4c-kafka-preprocess-dag`

 .. note::
-   While the Real-Time memory of sliding time windows (RTMS) is demonstrated for Cyber security, **it can be applied to any usecase in Retail, Finance, IoT, Energy, Manufacturing etc..** Anytime you want to analyse TEXT files and determine if events have occured in the past and quantify their importance (or lack of importance) then this is a powerful feature for you.
+   While the RTMS is demonstrated for Cyber security, **it can be applied to any usecase in Retail, Finance, IoT, Energy, Manufacturing etc..** Anytime you want to analyse TEXT files and determine if events have occured in the past and quantify their importance (or lack of importance) then this is a powerful feature for you.